Tarun (Telugu actor)

-Tarun Kumar (born 8 January 1983) is an Indian actor known for his works predominantly in Telugu cinema, with appearances in a few Tamil and Malayalam films.
+Tarun Kumar (born 8 January 1981) is an Indian actor known for his works predominantly in Telugu cinema, with appearances in a few Tamil and Malayalam films.

 Tarun began his career as a child actor and received the National Film Award for Best Child Artist for his performance in Anjali (1990), directed by Mani Ratnam.
 He has also won the Nandi Award for Best Child Actor three times.

 He made his debut as a lead actor with Nuvve Kavali (2000) and starred in successful films like Priyamaina Neeku (2001), Nuvvu Leka Nenu Lenu (2002), Punnagai Desam (2002), Nuvve Nuvve (2002), Ninne Ishtapaddanu (2003), and Nava Vasantham (2007).

 Early life

 Tarun was born into a Telugu family to actors Roja Ramani and Chakrapani.
 His mother, Roja Ramani, hails from Rajahmundry and was raised in Madras.
 She acted in multiple film industries, including Malayalam, Telugu, and Tamil, and was a prominent dubbing artist in Telugu cinema during the 1980s and 1990s, lending her voice to several leading actresses.

 Chakrapani was born into a Telugu family with ancestral roots in Palasa, Srikakulam district.
 Chakrapani's grandfather lived in Vizag, while his father worked as a mechanical engineer for Indian Railways at Khurda Road Junction railway station in Orissa, where Chakrapani was raised.
-He acted in both Odia and Telugu films and was once a leading actor in the Odia film industry.
+He acted in both Odia and Telugu films.